Brainstem Anatomy: Complete Guide with Names, Functions & Diagram

 Overview of Brainstem Anatomy

 The brainstem is a small yet vital part of the brain.
-It is located at its base and connects the cerebrum (the largest part of the brain) to the spinal cord.
-The brainstem anatomy consists of three main structures: the midbrain, the pons, and the medulla oblongata.
-In some cases, the thalamus, part of the diencephalon, is also considered part of the brainstem anatomy due to its close connection through the tentorial notch.
-Although the brainstem accounts for only about 2.6% of the brain’s total weight, it plays a critical role in sustaining life.
-It helps regulate essential functions such as heart rate, breathing, and blood pressure.
-It also manages the sleep-wake cycle and maintains alertness.
+It is located at its base and connects the cerebrum (the largest part of the brain) to the spinal cord.[1]
+The brainstem anatomy consists of three main structures: the midbrain, the pons, and the medulla oblongata.[1]
+The brainstem anatomy consists solely of the midbrain, pons, and medulla oblongata; the thalamus is in the forebrain and connects via pathways.[2]
+Although the brainstem accounts for only about 2 to 3% of the brain’s total weight, it plays a critical role in sustaining life.[3]
+It helps regulate essential functions such as heart rate, breathing, and blood pressure.[1]
+It also manages the sleep-wake cycle and maintains alertness.[4]

 The brainstem serves as a communication hub, transmitting motor commands from the brain to the body and sensory information from the body back to the brain.[1]
 It contains key neural pathways like: